Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 You can also use store bought tamarind paste, I have given measurement in the recipe.
 There are few recipes for sambar without tamarind where tomato puree is used.

 Soak dried in tamarind in warm or hot water to extract pulp easily.
 Always add tamarind pulp only after the vegetables are cooked well.
+For more sour taste you can increase tamarind.

 Consistency– Consistency of sambar should be of thin curry.
 It is thick, lush yet you should be able to pour and mix well with rice.
 Do note that this stew thickens on cooling.
 So if you make it very thick, it will become thicker on cooling.
 However reheating sambar is really easy and does not reduce the taste, so you can add 1 to 1.5 cups water and adjust the consistency as desired.